-The 38 patients in the fifth group who received $1.0~\rm mcg/kg$ of AXOKINE daily for eight weeks followed by a four week blinded withdrawal period lost weight during the treatment period and did not regain weight while taking placebo during the withdrawal period.
+The 38 patients in the fifth group who received 1.0 mcg/kg of AXOKINE daily for eight weeks followed by the four week blinded withdrawal period lost weight during the treatment period and did not regain weight while taking placebo during the withdrawal period.

 On February 28, 2001, we announced that based on a preliminary analysis of interim data, patients who received AXOKINE therapy during the Phase II study maintained their average weight loss during the three months following their last AXOKINE treatment, relative to patients who received placebo.
 Moreover, patients in the fifth group who were treated with AXOKINE for only eight weeks continued to maintain their average weight loss for an additional four months following their last treatment.
-This preliminary analysis is based on a total of 87 patients, comprised of patients from all five groups, who completed the full twelve weeks of treatment (drug or placebo) in the study and the twelve week follow-up.
+This preliminary analysis is based on a total of 87 patients, comprised of patients from all five groups, who completed the full twelve weeks of treatment in the study and the twelve week follow-up.